boblemarin/jQuery.eraser/README.md

 My conclusions are that the following code works in
-	- Safari, Chrome and Firefox on OS X and Windows
-	- Mobile Safari on iOS
+	-Safari, Chrome and Firefox on OS X and Windows -Mobile Safari on iOS
-	- Android stock browser
+	-Android stock browser
-	- BlackBerry Tablet Browser
+	-BlackBerry Tablet Browser

 	function init ( event ) {